sigasi/sigasi_insights/content/manual/trouble.md

 Note that during the next build, the tool may generate new markers.
 If you want to suppress certain warnings, you can [configure the linting rules](/manual/config#linting-rules).

+## Remove the cache

+For faster performance Sigasi Studio is using a cache.
+Sometimes the cache can get corrupted which might cause internal errors.
+The cache is located in your workspace.
+By default, Sigasi Studio’s workspace is located in `${HOME}/workspaceSigasi`.

+To remove the cache, stop Sigasi Studio and delete the folder `workspaceSigasi/.metadata/.plugins/com.sigasi.hdt.shared.ui/resource.cache/sigasiBuildCache`.

 ## Remove the workspace state

 Much of your configuration and cached data is stored in your workspace.
 By default, Sigasi Studio’s workspace is located in `${HOME}/workspaceSigasi`.
 A lot of this data is stored in the hidden `.metadata` directory.
 Sometimes, a part of your metadata can become corrupt.
 It can help to remove the `.metadata` directory (take a backup first!).
 This clears all of your workspace state.

 * You will need to enter your license code again.
 * You will need to import your projects again. **Import > General > Existing Projects into Workspace**